ercling/yii2-pace/README.md

 Usage
 -----

-Once the extension is installed, simply put in your view
+Once the extension is installed, simply put in your view.
 ```php
 <?=ercling\pace\PaceWidget::widget()?>
 ```